 There are currently 909,561 AudioCodes shares held short by investors – that's known as AudioCodes's "short interest".
 This figure is 7.4% up from 846,711 last month.

 There are a few different ways that this level of interest in shorting AudioCodes shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against AudioCodes.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against AudioCodes.